Actian Zen: DBMS architecture

-Pervasive PSQL supports stand-alone, client-server, peer-to-peer and software-as-a-service (SaaS) architecture.
+Zen supports stand-alone, client-server, peer-to-peer and software-as-a-service (SaaS) architecture.

-The central architecture of Pervasive PSQL consists of two database engines: (1) the storage engine, known as MicroKernel Database Engine (MKDE) and described by Pervasive Software as a transactional database engine and (2) the relational database engine, known as SQL Relational Database Engine (SRDE).
+The central architecture of Zen consists of two database engines: (1) the storage engine, known as MicroKernel Database Engine (MKDE) and described as a transactional database engine, and (2) the relational database engine, known as SQL Relational Database Engine (SRDE).
 Both engines can access the same data, but the methods of data access differ.

-MicroKernel Database Engine
+Micro Kernel Database Engine

-Pervasive's transactional database engine, the MicroKernel Database Engine, interacts directly with the data and does not require fixed data schema to access the data.
-It uses key-value store to store and access the data.
-Calls to the MKDE are made programmatically with Btrieve API rather than through the use of a query language; therefore, Pervasive PSQL does not have to parse the request.
-This places the MicroKernel Database Engine in the category of NotOnlySQL databases.
+The Micro-Kernel Database Engine, the transactional database engine, interacts directly with the data and does not require a fixed data schema to access the data.
+It uses a key-value store to store and access the data.
+Calls to the MKDE are made grammatically with Btrieve API rather than through the use of a query language; therefore, Zen does not have to parse the request.
+This places the Micro Kernel Database Engine in the category of NotOnlySQL databases.
 Low-level API calls and memory caching of data reduce the time required to manipulate data.

 The MKDE operates in complete database transactions and guarantees full ACID (Atomicity, Consistency, Isolation, Durability).
 If a transaction does not fully run its course due to an external event such as a power interruption, the data remains in the state in which it existed before the transaction began to run.

 In the MKDE, records are stored in files which are roughly equivalent to the tables of a relational database engine.
-It supports multiple keys on a record and therefore multiple indexes in the file.
+It supports multiple keys on a record and, therefore multiple indexes in the file.
 The MKDE caches data in memory to facilitate performance.
 When a call is made to the MKDE, cached data is searched first; physical storage is searched if there is no cache of the data.
-Configuration settings for caches can be pre-configured by ISVs to optimize Pervasive PSQL performance for their applications.
+Configuration settings for caches can be pre-configured by ISVs to optimize Zen performance for their applications.

 Relational Database Engine

 The second database engine, the SQL Relational Database Engine or SRDE, operates in a manner similar to other relational database engines, that is, through the support of Structured Query Language queries.
 SRDE parses SQL queries and sends them to the MKDE to run.

 The SRDE implements SQL-92.
 Significant other features include relational integrity, database security, and temporary tables.
 SRDE extends its functionality by supporting stored procedures, user-defined functions, and triggers.

-In addition to its support for SQL-92, the SRDE supports several significant features of COBOL: COBOL data types and COBOL OCCURS and VARIANT records.
+In addition to its support for SQL-92, the SRDE supports several significant features of COBOL: COBOL data types, COBOL OCCURS and VARIANT records.